Thirudiya Idhayathai: Release and reception

 S. R. Ashok Kumar of The Hindu opined that "Murali Krishna has wasted a good opportunity by doing a half-baked project.
 He should have worked more on the screenplay.
 Both dialogue and direction leave much to be desired".
-A critic from the entertainment portal ChennaiOnline.com noted, "there's nothing fresh or exciting here in script or narration", adding that Rohan has a "long way to go by way of emoting".
-Another reviewer noted that the film was "old wine in an old bottle".
+Malini Mannath from Chennai Online noted, "there's nothing fresh or exciting here in script or narration", adding that Rohan has a "long way to go by way of emoting".
+A reviewer from Siliconeer noted that the film was "old wine in an old bottle".

-The film did not perform well commercially.
-Rohan attempted to make comebacks through films such as Prabha's Century Raagam opposite Diya, and Murali Krishna's Chozha with Shubha Poonja, but neither film eventually released.

-Rohan spoke out against Murali Krishna, suggesting the director cheated him "out of several lakhs of rupees but also has come up with a movie which was miserable and painful to watch".
-Actress Sherin later spoke out against her ex-boyfriend Rohan in December 2006, stating that she had lent him over 60 lakh rupees to make the film, and that he had cheated her.